Physis Scotland

 The Saturdays of each weekend will focus on developing theoretical understanding through a variety of methods including taught elements, experiential exercises, working in pairs and small groups, group discussion and group process.
 The focus on Sunday is developing clinical skills, which includes observed skills practice and feedback.

-Sample Content
+Course Content

 • Beginnings – Group formation, Contracting Revisited, An Introduction to Diagnosis and Treatment Planning